Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Application: vertex-IRF transformation

-In the setting of \cref{subsect::dynamica_r_mat}, it has the following categorical interpretation: \begin{prop}\cite[Proposition 3.8]{KalmykovSafronov} The data of a gauge transformation between dynamical twists $J_1(\lambda)$ and $J_2(\lambda)$ is equivalent to the data of a natural monoidal isomorphism:
+In the setting of Section~\ref{subsect::dynamica_r_mat}, it has the following categorical interpretation: \begin{Proposition}[{\cite[Proposition 3.8]{KalmykovSafronov}}] The data of a gauge transformation between dynamical twists $J_1(\lambda)$ and $J_2(\lambda)$ is equivalent to the data of a natural monoidal isomorphism